 - LTL/Economy: You pack your boxes yourself, and help with curbside loading and unloading.
 Prices start around $360 depending on the weight and number of boxes.
 With lower prices and faster delivery, LTL service is ideal for items that are not overly fragile or valuable.

 - White Glove: Includes indoor pickup and delivery.
 No heavy machinery like forklifts will be used to move your boxes, making White Glove service ideal for boxes containing fragile or valuable items.
 However, timeframes for delivery are much longer, and this level of service is more expensive, starting at $650.

 LTL shipping is ideal for shipments of more than 15 boxes.
 In these cases, boxes are typically packed onto a pallet for easier shipping.
 Pallet shipping is also more secure and ensures that your boxes stay together throughout their journey.

 Shipping less than 15 boxes?

-You need TSI’s Box Program.
+You need TSI’s Box-and-Ship Program.
 We’ll deliver the boxes and labels directly to your door so you can pack them on your own time.
 Once they’re packed, we’ll return to pick them up, and will deliver them anywhere within the continental USA.

 Ideal for: Clothes and linens, books, non-valuable household goods